sebastien/mktmpl/README.md

 *mktmpl* is a self-contained `Makefile` that generates project files given a template.
-Compared to simliar tools, *mktmpl* does not require to install any package or tool besides what you'd find a regular Unix development environment.
+Compared to simliar tools, *mktmpl* does not require to install any package or tool besides what you'd find in a regular Unix development environment.

-Here are the main features:
+`mktmpl` main features are:

 - Zero-requirement (besides a standard Unix development environment)
 - Language agnostic
 - Self-contained

+Users of a template typically simply have to `git clone` the repository and type `make`, at which point they are invited to configure the template before it self-destructs and gets replaced by the expanded template.

 ## Quickstart